moc-buhtig/pyLogin/README.md

 A Method to Report Login (in Python)

-Then just run login.py's method login() from whatever platform can call it!
+Then just run login.py's method login()!